 WordPress.com restricts users from many of the features which are available in WordPress.org.
 For instance,

-- Site’s URL will be long and unappealing.
+- The site’s URL will be long and unappealing.

 - Users can’t upload plugins.